prashantrawat131/Learn_OpenCV_CPP/README.md

    add_executable(LearnOpenCv main.cpp)
    target_link_libraries(LearnOpenCv ${OpenCV_LIBS})
     ```
 > Note: I am using Cmake version 3.29.0.
 You can check the version of Cmake by running `cmake --version` in the terminal.
+Also the name of my cpp file is main.cpp.

 ## How to run the code: